-Both training and evaluation consider single and multi-subsystem cooperative settings.
-During training, the agent is exposed to signal control, highway speed limit control, bus scheduling, and taxi dispatching, along with their corresponding cooperation settings, enabling it to learn system-level coordinated control.
-To assess generalization, additional tasks, including ramp metering, subway scheduling, and their associated cooperative scenarios, are held out for evaluation.
-Different random seeds are used in the SUMO simulator across training and evaluation to introduce variability in urban traffic dynamics.
-The reward balance parameters $\alpha$ and $\beta$ are set to 0.5 for all tasks.
+\textbf{Training and Evaluation Settings}: Qwen3-8B is used as the base model.
+In training, the agent is exposed to signal control, highway speed limit control, bus scheduling, and taxi dispatching, along with their corresponding cooperation settings.
+To assess generalization, ramp metering, subway scheduling, and their associated cooperative scenarios are held out for evaluation.
+Manhattan and Queens are used for training, while Brooklyn is reserved for evaluating cross-region transferability.